matrix-org/matrix-spec-proposals/proposals/2403-knock.md

 homeserver in the room, there's no guarantee that the admin that denies your knock will be on the same homeserver you knocked through.
 Perhaps the homeserver you knocked through could listen for this and then send the event back to you - but what if it goes offline in the meantime?

-As such, this feature working over federation should be de-scoped for now, and left to a future MSC which can solve this problem across the board for all affected features in a proper way.
-Rejections should still work for the homeservers that are in the room however.
+As such, this feature working over federation is de-scoped for now, and left to a future MSC which can solve this problem across the board for all affected features in a suitable way.
+Rejections should still work for the homeservers that are in the room, as they can validate the leave event for they have access to the events it references.

-XXX: There is also an open question here about who should be able to reject a knock.
-To disinvite a user, perhaps counter-intuitively, you need to have a high enough power level to kick users, rather than invite them.
-You also need to have a higher power level than them.
-Should the same be done for knocking, assuming the knocking user has the default power level?

 ### Membership change to `ban`